 Net new stores: 1

-- To be sure your locations are listed in this roundup, please send new-store announcements to Greg Lindenberg at firstname.lastname@example.org.
+To be sure your locations are listed in upcoming roundups, please send new-store announcements and other news to Greg Lindenberg at email@example.com.